Valve amplifiers on the ‘Wants list’

 Scouting the internet, you can find good reviews for most products.
 What you really need to pay attention to is when reviewers and retailers put money on the table to get the products for themselves.
 So here’s what: Rapallo’s audiophile Deano‘s beloved Perreaux amplifier just got the company of a PrimaLuna.
 I guess all is said.

 So, come in and check them out in our showroom.
-The Rapallo guys will be more than happy to show them off.
+The Rapallo guys will be more than happy to show them off, and see why you should put valve amplifiers on the ‘Wants list’.